-The Department for Transport provides the Support for Maritime Training scheme (SMarT), which is available to shipping companies and training organisations to help cover a proportion of seafarer training costs.
+The Department for Transport provides the Support for Maritime Training scheme (SMarT), which is available to shipping companies and training organisations to cover up to 50% of seafarer training costs.

-Unemployed seafarers wishing to train as either a Rating or who is a Rating and wishes to become an Officer, may apply for funding through the Merchant Navy Training Provider.
-More details can be found in here in section 14.
+Unemployed seafarers wishing to train as either a Rating or Rating to Officer, may apply for funding through the Merchant Navy Training Provider.

 The MNTB operates the Merchant Navy Training Provider (MNTP) to support unemployed seafarers, by providing funding for certain training courses.

-The Slater Fund provides scholarships of up to £17,500 to help ratings and other seafarers study for a first certificate of competency as an officer.
+The Slater Fund provides scholarships of up to £18,500 to help ratings and other seafarers study for a first Certificate of Competency as an officer.
 The Fund is administered by the Marine Society in association with Nautilus International.

 If you’re a Merchant Navy rating considering career progression, the scholarship can be used to offset the direct costs of training and accommodation, travel, learning resources and living expenses whilst undertaking the qualification.